Vaccination Status Reporting Regulation FAQ

 - Who has the authority (power) to ask my child to stay home from school if there is a disease outbreak?

 A medical health officer has the power to have a student removed from school whose health condition may put the health or well-being of other students at risk.
 An example is an unimmunized child who is at risk of getting a vaccine-preventable disease and spreading it to others.
-Under the School Act, schools must ensure that learning continues for students who cannot attend school.
+Under the School Act of British Columbia, schools must ensure that learning continues for students who cannot attend school.
 These students will have lesson plans and activities sent home.

 - What if my child cannot be immunized due to a medical reason?